cruseakshay/Notes/JAVA/NotesFromReading/ch_5.md

 ## Implementing Interfaces

-An interface is an abstract data type that defi nes a list of abstract public methods that any class implementing the interface must provide.
+An interface is an abstract data type that defines a list of abstract public methods that any class implementing the interface must provide.

 ![Java interface definition](./img/interface_def.png)